A Dramatic Turn of Events

 "Come on, Boss!"
 Baird called.
 "You can do it!"

 A quick glance revealed two solid notches in the wall a moderate distance to Arus' right.
-If he timed it properly, there was a chance he could propel his body over to them.
-But the wall above that section leaned forward at a sharp angle, which would shift Arus' center of gravity to a point where his arms would need to support the majority of his weight as opposed to his legs.
+If he timed it properly, there was a chance he could jump to them, but the wall above that section leaned forward at a sharp angle.
+Ascending would shift Arus' center of gravity to a point where his arms would need to support the majority of his weight.
 It would be tough, but the most important thing was to keep moving.

 From somewhere ahead, the repetitive click of the pulley system signaled the opening of the bridge.
 From both the Chief's calculations and Arus' own experience, he knew he had about a minute left to get to the drawbridge if he wanted to have any chance of avoiding a bath in the icy pool.